Mobile Menu with Dropdown Icons

 Social Media Advice for Parents

-- Model the behavior you expect to see: You can’t hope for your children to follow principles you don’t display yourself.
-For example, if you chide your son for scrolling through his notifications instead of paying attention when you’re talking, you owe him the same respect when he is speaking to you.
+• Model the behavior you expect to see: You can’t hope for your children to follow principles you don’t display yourself.
+For example, if you chide your teen for scrolling through their notifications instead of paying attention when you’re talking, you owe them the same respect when they are speaking to you.
 Lead by example and unplug when you want your teen to do so.

-- Be familiar with your teen’s online activity: Set up profiles on the same social media platforms your child uses.
-If you see anything that looks unsafe or appears to be a red flag of activities like harassment, don’t wait for the situation to escalate before talking with your son.
+• Be familiar with your teen’s online activity: Set up profiles on the same social media platforms your child uses.
+If you see anything that looks unsafe or appears to be a red flag of activities like harassment, don’t wait for the situation to escalate before talking with your teen.

-At ARCH Academy, we provide a secluded setting for adolescent boys aged 14 through 17 to recover from substance abuse disorders.
+At ARCH Academy, we provide a secluded setting for adolescents ages 14 through 17 to recover from substance abuse disorders.
 We know this time of life brings distinct developmental challenges, and we are here to meet teens with our structured support and 12-step community.
 If you’re ready to learn more about how we can help your family, please contact us today.